-2 Types of Clustering Algorithms
+2. Types of Clustering Algorithms

-The topic of clustering has been extensively studied in many scientific disciplines and a variety of different algorithms have been developed [51, 38, 12, 45, 36, 59, 6, 78, 12, 23, 73, 28, 29, 42].
-Two recent surveys on the topics [37, 32] offer a comprehensive summary of the different applications and algorithms.
-These algorithms can be categorized along different dimensions based either on the underlying methodology of the algorithm, leading to partitional or agglomerative approaches, based on the structure of the final solution, leading to hierarchical or non-hierarchical solutions, based on the characteristics of the space in which they operate, leading to feature or similarity approaches, or based on the type of clusters that they discover, leading to globular or transitive clustering methods.
+The topic of clustering has been extensively studied in many scientific disciplines and a variety of different algorithms have been developed (8-20).
+Two recent surveys on the topics (21,22) offer a comprehensive summary of the different applications and algorithms.
+These algorithms can be categorized along different dimensions based either on the underlying methodology of the algorithm, leading to partitional or agglomerative approaches; the structure of the final solution, leading to hierarchical or nonhierarchical solutions; the characteristics of the space in which they operate, leading to feature or similarity approaches; or the type of clusters that they discover, leading to globular or transitive clustering methods.

-2.1 Agglomerative and Partitional Algorithms
+2.1.
+Agglomerative and Partitional Algorithms

-Partitional algorithms, such as K-means [54, 38], K-medoids [38, 45, 59], probabilistic [15, 12], graphpartitioning-based [77, 38, 31, 70], or spectral based [7], find the clusters by partitioning the entire dataset into either a predetermined or an automatically derived number of clusters.
+Partitional algorithms, such as K-means (9,23), K-medoids (9,11,13), probabilistic (10,24), graphpartitioning based (9,25-27), or spectral based (28), find the clusters by partitioning the entire dataset into either a predetermined or an automatically derived number of clusters.

-Partitional clustering algorithms compute a k-way clustering of a set of objects either directly or via a sequence of repeated bisections.
+Partitional clustering algorithms compute a k-way clustering of a set of objects either directly or through a sequence of repeated bisections.
 A direct k-way clustering is commonly computed as follows.
 Initially, a set of k objects is selected from the datasets to act as the seeds of the k clusters.
 Then, for each object, its similarity to these k seeds is computed, and it is assigned to the cluster corresponding to its most similar seed.
 This forms the initial k-way clustering.
 This clustering is then repeatedly refined so that it optimizes a desired clustering criterion function.
-A k-way partitioning via repeated bisections is obtained by recursively applying the above algorithm to compute 2-way clustering (i.e., bisections).
+A k-way partitioning through repeated bisections is obtained by recursively applying the above algorithm to compute two-way clustering (i.e., bisections).
 Initially, the objects are partitioned into two clusters, then one of these clusters is selected and is further bisected, and so on.
-This process continues k - 1 times, leading to k clusters.
-Each of these bisections is performed so that the resulting two-way clustering solution optimizes a particular criterion function.
+This process continues k-1 times, leading to k clusters.
+Each of these bisections is performed so that the resulting twoway clustering solution optimizes a particular criterion function.

 Criterion functions used in the partitional clustering reflect the underlying definition of the "goodness" of clusters.
-The partitional clustering can be considered as an optimization procedure that tries to create high quality clusters according to a particular criterion function.
-Many criterion functions have been proposed [38, 17, 80] and some of them are described later in Section 6.
-Criterion functions measure various aspects of intra-cluster similarity, inter-cluster dissimilarity, and their combinations.
-These criterion functions utilize different views of the underlying collection, by either modeling the objects as vectors in a high-dimensional space, or by modeling the collection as a graph.
+The partitional clustering can be considered as an optimization procedure that tries to create high-quality clusters according to a particular criterion function.
+Many criterion functions have been proposed (9,29,30) and some of them are described later in Heading 6.
+Criterion functions measure various aspects of intracluster similarity, intercluster dissimilarity, and their combinations.
+These criterion functions use different views of the underlying collection, by either modeling the objects as vectors in a high-dimensional space or by modeling the collection as a graph.